sbeecher0575/gurzilliancalendar/files/StoryFile.md

 for more trouble. {T}He could just see the knights on the horizon, but he was in range now.
 He'd finish his delivery before they arrived.
-Once he was done... well, he'd figure it out when it happened.
+Once he was done... well, he'd figure it out when it happened.\p
     "Through snow or sleet or hail or shit," he muttered, and he closed his eyes.\p
     If his delivery was somewhat faster than usual,